Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     > Your UI layout and visualized topics are automatically saved to your local machine, which will be loaded next time you enter Play mode.

     > You can also specifically export and load layouts from your filesystem using the HUD's `Layout` tab.
-Learn more about this feature in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).
+Learn more about this feature in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

     You can now click the `Topics` tab again to close the list.